 Since 2019, we’ve been running an artist-in-residence program, using our studio space and darkroom to develop unique art projects.
 Each time for a period of approximately 2-3 months, we invite artists of all types to join us.
 Their final exhibition at Officina Neukölln is not only the result of their own research and experimentation, but also of a collaboration with our members who supports the resident artists throughout their creative process.

-Please send an email to firstname.lastname@example.org before November 1 with a description of the project you would like to develop during the residency and a mini portfolio or link to your website with previous work.Apply now
+Wanna join us for the next residency?
+Please download the application form and send an email to firstname.lastname@example.org with a description of the project you wish to develop during the residency and your portfolio.Apply now

 Alia Zapparova is an artist and writer.
 She makes books, installations and occasional performative workshops from images, text, paper and thread in various configurations.
 Her work is a search for strategies and poetics of transformation through the everyday.

-During her residency at Officina she used the chemigram process, where images are formed as result of a reaction between photographic paper, chemicals and light.
+During her residency at Officina Alia used the chemigram process, where images are formed as result of a reaction between photographic paper, chemicals and light.

 With 2 million tourists per year it is one of the favorite resorts in France.
 The buildings are not visible in the pictures, but their presence can be easily detected.
 This series is about unsucess, a city dream that 30 years has been futuristic, which now seems to be frozen in the past.

 During the residency at Officina Neukölln, Julia Castel used the cyanotype process to develop her pictures of the everyday routine in La Grande Motte.
 This technique allows the experimentation of mixing analog & digital development and offer a strong visual support to the ‘blue’ atmosphere of La Grande Motte.